twurple/twurple/docs/examples/chat/basic-bot.md

 ## 6. Setting up automatic token refreshing

-Fortunately, with the access token in step 2, we also got a refresh token!
-(You wrote that down, didn't you?)
+Fortunately, with the access token in step 2, we also got a refresh token! *(You wrote that down, didn't you?)*

-With that, you can create another type of auth provider that automatically refreshes the given token.
+With that, you can create another type of auth provider that supports multi-user operation (via the `addUser` method) and automatically refreshes all tokens stored in it.

+For the chat client to figure out which user to connect as, you need to specify which one you want to use for chat.

+The feature managing this is called **intents**.
+You can give a user a specific set of intents by passing them to the `addUser` function as the third parameter.
+The chat client looks for the `chat` intent by default.

 Just replace the initialization line with this (but keep the `clientId` and `accessToken` constants):